 The vibrancy of the witness of Christ followers in the world is greatly impacted by the effectiveness of leadership within the body of Christ.
 Therefore, Next Step is committed to cultivating dynamic young leaders within the context of the Wesleyan family and beyond.
 Through a variety of opportunities for mentoring, Next Step seeks to identify, nurture and support leadership within the body of Christ.

-Next Step mentoring opportunities include the Matrix Connexion Project (in partnership with Kingdom Catalysts), the Justice and Mercy Initiative, the Order of the Flame (in partnership with World Methodist Evangelism), and the Next Step Kingdom Bringers Network.
+Next Step mentoring opportunities include the Matrix Connexion Project (in partnership with Kingdom Catalysts), the Justice and Mercy Initiative, and the Order of the Flame (in partnership with World Methodist Evangelism).

 Matrix Connexion Project

 In the context of small cohorts of young clergy, Matrix is a mentoring program utilizing the wisdom and resources of proven leaders within the Wesleyan tradition.
 Mentoring focuses on six areas of critical concern for pastoral leadership.
 Three times in each year of a two-year cycle, cohorts of 10-20 persons engage in events in which an expert in each identified area provides mentoring.
 Members of the cohort have web based access to each mentor for questions and dialogue for the two months following each event as well as continuous web based access to one another for the entire two year cycle.
 Participants should be in their first ten years of ordained ministry and are accepted by recommendation and invitation.
 Areas of mentoring include: